Lightstreamer/Lightstreamer-example-StockList-client-java/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer Java Client API version 3.0 or newer.
+* Compatible with Lightstreamer Java Client API version 3.0.
 * For Lightstreamer Allegro (+ Java Client API support), Presto, Vivace.
 * For a version of this example compatible with Lightstreamer Java Client API version 2.5.2, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-java/tree/latest-for-client-2.x).